Gum Disease Treatment Arlington Heights

 Woman in gray sweater smiling in dental chair

-Your gums may not get the same spotlight that your teeth do, but that doesn’t mean they’re any less important.
-In fact, without healthy gums, your teeth couldn’t be properly supported.
+Gum disease is the leading cause of tooth loss in the United States.
 However, there are even bigger issues to worry about with gum disease than the health of your smile.
 Gum disease causes higher risks of cardiovascular disease, strokes, uncontrolled diabetes, colorectal cancer, respiratory infections, and even Alzheimer’s.
 As studies continue to show this relationship between gum health and overall health, it’s more vital than ever to practice a good oral healthcare routine.

 Diagram of human body showing risks of gum disease including heart disease and colorectal cancer